Task Process - PowerShell

 PowerShell script text

-You enter your PowerShell code here which will be compiled and run in real time.
+Select this option to enter PowerShell code directly.
+Type or paste your script into the editor below.
+The code will be compiled and run in real time.

-Click on Parameters button to edit parameters.
-You can parse parameters in the PowerShell script like this:
+You can also parse parameters inline in the PowerShell script using the param block:

 param (